decrinoa/spinodal_decomposition/README.md

 The value of the amplitude of the fluctuations should not be too big since it is a fluctuation.
 A recommended maximum value is 0.1.

+If the user wants a system that evolves more rapidly it is suggested to enhance the 'mobility' value.
+Also the user can decide to amplify the evolution of the concentration's fluctuation by enhancing the constant of the chemical potential 'A'.
+Finally, if the user wants to dump the concentration's fluctuation is can do so by enhancing the 'grad_coef' value.

 # Theory of Spinodal Decomposition

 The spinodal decomposition is a type of second order phase transformation where the order parameter is constituted by the concentration of a certain atomic species.